 (e) AVOID DIRECT SUNLIGHT!
 If you ever wanted to know what it is to feel like a Vampire, getting an new tattoo is the best way to find out!
-A fresh tattoo is a sensitive area, when direct sunlight or UV rays hit the tattoo, it will feel like your skin is cooking from the inside, and will irritate the new tattoo.
+A fresh tattoo is a sensitive area.
+When direct sunlight or UV rays hit the tattoo, it will feel like your skin is cooking from the inside and will irritate the new tattoo.

-**Keep an eye for: inflammation, swelling, fever, muscle aches, general weakness, pain, discharge, red streaks/red halo, or foul odor.
+**Keep an eye out for: inflammation, swelling, fever, muscle aches, general weakness, pain, discharge, red streaks/red halo, or foul odor.
 If you show any of these symptoms on the 4th or 5th day, you may want to call your Artist or Doctor.
 It’s a possibility that it is infected!**

 STEAMY HOT SEX: Got your attention didn’t we?
-Okay — you’ve just gotten a great new Tattoo, so what are you going to do — go out and play football?
+Okay — you’ve just gotten a great new tattoo, so what are you going to do — go out and play football?
 Have a session of hot, aggressive, physical sex?
 Go on vacation to Hawaii?
 STOP AND THINK FOR A SECOND… you just paid an X amount of money for a tattoo you’re proud to wear, why go and mess it all up?!
 Two weeks away from the beach, pool, sunbathing, hardcore sex, sports, safari hunting, and fighting dinosaurs won’t hurt you!
 Take a break from the dangers of life and insure you’ll heal safely and cleanly!!!

 Thank you for taking the time to read how to heal the tattoo.
 If you follow what we said above, you should have a great healing time!
 If you have any questions or concerns, feel free to contact us ASAP!